MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/troubleshoot-omnichannel-customer-service.md

 - To sync the configurations, remove the channel and roles, add it again and save the record.

-   1. Sign in to the Dyanmics 365 apps.
+   1. Sign in to the Dynamics 365 apps.
    2. Select the drop-down button on Dynamics 365 and select **Channel Integration Framework**.
    3. Select the **Omnichannel** record from the list.
    4. Remove **Omnichannel for Customer Service** from the **Select Unified Interface Apps for the Channel** section.